Viral37/Login-Registeration-using-Flask-Python-Mysql/README.md

 # Login-Registeration-using-Flask-Python-Mysql
-This Project is useful for those who are beginner for Flask framework.
+This is useful for those who are beginner in Flask framework.